mattecora/vscode-mips64-support/README.md

 # VS Code support for MIPS64 syntax

-This extension adds syntax highlighting, snippets support and tasks for the MIPS64 assembly language.
-It is possible to select among:
+This extension adds syntax highlighting, snippets support and build and run commands for the MIPS64 assembly language via the WinMIPS64 simulator.

-- The standard MIPS64 ISA (version 1)
-- The WinMIPS64 version of the ISA

-You can choose the preferred syntax via the Select Language window of VS Code.

 ## Syntax highlighting